christopher5106/christopher5106.github.io/_posts/2015-03-17-deployment-best-practices.markdown

 I hope my writing will spare you some time searching, reading, and testing.
 I believe it is true for any organization of any size, from the start-up to a big corporation which has many servers.

 **Simplicity, durability, portability and re-usability** are the key concepts to search for.
 Nothing complex will ever last.
-No specificity for one platform.
+Nothing specific to one platform will be ever useful.